dzivkovi/gcp-challenge-labs/docs/create-and-manage-cloud-resources.md

   --global
 ```

-Create the URL map, such that any HTTP requestes are forwarded to our backend:
+Create the **URL map**, such that any HTTP requestes are forwarded to our backend:

 ```bash
 gcloud compute url-maps create web-map-http --default-service nginx-backend-service
 ```

-Now we create a target HTTP proxy to route requests to the URL map
+Now we create a **target HTTP proxy** to route requests to the URL map

 ```bash
 gcloud compute target-http-proxies create http-lb-proxy --url-map web-map-http
 ```

-Finally, create global forwarding rule to route incoming requests to the proxy:
+Finally, create global **forwarding rule** to route incoming requests to the proxy:

 ```bash
 gcloud compute forwarding-rules create http-forwarding-rule \